Methyl anthranilate: Uses

-Methyl anthranilate acts as a bird repellent.
-It is food-grade and can be used to protect corn, sunflowers, rice, fruit, and golf courses.
+Methyl anthranilate acts as a bird repellent by irritating sensory receptors.
 Dimethyl anthranilate (DMA) has a similar effect.
 It is also used for part of the flavor of grape Kool-Aid.
-It is used for flavoring of candy, soft drinks (e.g. grape soda), fruit (e.g. Grāpples), chewing gum, drugs, and nicotine products.
+It is used for flavoring of candy, soft drinks (e.g. grape soda), fruit (e.g. Grāpples), chewing gum, and nicotine products.

 Methyl anthranilate both as a component of various natural essential oils and as a synthesised aroma-chemical is used extensively in modern perfumery.
 It is also used to produce Schiff bases with aldehydes, many of which are also used in perfumery.
 In a perfumery context the most common Schiff's Base is known as aurantiol, produced by combining methyl anthranilate and hydroxycitronellal.

 In organic synthesis, methyl anthranilate can be used as a source of the highly reactive aryne, benzyne.
 It is obtained by diazotization of the amine group using sodium nitrite which eliminates nitrogen and CO2 giving benzyne as an intermediate for Diels-Alder addition or other substitution at the ring.